diku-dk/futhark-website/blog/2024-07-17-opencl-cuda-hip.md

 ### Cause: Defaults for numerical operations

-OpenCL is significantly faster on some benchmarks, such as *mandelbrot* on MI100, where it outperforms CUDA by 1.71x.
+OpenCL is significantly faster on some benchmarks, such as *mandelbrot* on MI100, where it outperforms HIP by 1.71x.
 The reason for this is that OpenCL by default allows a less numerically precise (but faster) implementation of single-precision division and square roots.
 This is presumably for backwards compatibility with code